Women's suffrage: Canada

 Women's political status without the vote was promoted by the National Council of Women of Canada from 1894 to 1918.
 It promoted a vision of "transcendent citizenship" for women.
 The ballot was not needed, for citizenship was to be exercised through personal influence and moral suasion, through the election of men with strong moral character, and through raising public-spirited sons.
 The National Council position was integrated into its nation-building program that sought to uphold Canada as a white settler nation.
 While the women's suffrage movement was important for extending the political rights of white women, it was also authorized through race-based arguments that linked white women's enfranchisement to the need to protect the nation from "racial degeneration."

 Women had local votes in some provinces, as in Ontario from 1850, where women owning property (freeholders and householders) could vote for school trustees.
 By 1900 other provinces had adopted similar provisions, and in 1916 Manitoba took the lead in extending women's suffrage.
 Simultaneously suffragists gave strong support to the Prohibition movement, especially in Ontario and the Western provinces.

 The Wartime Elections Act of 1917 gave the vote to British women who were war widows or had sons, husbands, fathers, or brothers serving overseas.
 Unionist Prime Minister Sir Robert Borden pledged himself during the 1917 campaign to equal suffrage for women.
 After his landslide victory, he introduced a bill in 1918 for extending the franchise to women.
 On May 24, 1918, women considered citizens (not Aboriginal women, or most women of colour) became eligible to vote who were "age 21 or older, not alien-born and meet property requirements in provinces where they exist".

 Most women of Quebec gained full suffrage in 1940.
 Aboriginal women across Canada were not given federal voting rights until 1960.

 The first woman elected to Parliament was Agnes Macphail in Ontario in 1921.

 Chile

 Debate about women's suffrage in Chile began in the 1920s.
 Women's suffrage in municipal elections was first established in 1931 by decree (decreto con fuerza de ley); voting age for women was set at 25 years.
 In addition, the Chamber of Deputies approved a law on March 9, 1933, establishing women's suffrage in municipal elections.

 Women obtained the legal right to vote in parliamentary and presidential elections in 1949.
 Women's share among voters increased steadily after 1949, reaching the same levels of participation as men in 1970.

+Colombia

+Women organized in the Liberal Union Femenina de Colombia (UFC) in 1944 and the Socialist Aliazna Femenina in 1945 to demand women's suffrage.
+The Liberal and Socialist party supported the reform; the conservatives initially did not, but changed its attitude when the Catholic church supported it after the Pope's statement that women were loyal conservatives and thus supporters against Communism.

+The vote was finally introduced in 1954.